What Is Piggybacking Credit & How Does It Work?

 The Takeaway

-Piggybacking credit — becoming an authorized user on another person’s credit account — can be an important tool for building credit.
-Yet, you only get a benefit with credit card piggybacking if the person’s account is in good standing.
+Piggybacking credit — becoming an authorized user on another person’s credit account — can be a tool for building credit.
+However, you only get a benefit with credit card piggybacking if the other person’s account is in good standing.
 If they miss a payment, it could have a negative impact.
 And if you use a third-party tradeline service, you could be putting your personal information at risk.

 FAQ